What is a Veterinary Technologist or Technician?

 Are There Job Opportunities for Veterinary Technologists and Technicians?

 In 2016, there was an estimated number of 102,000 jobs in the United States for Veterinary Technologist or Technician.
 New jobs are being produced at a rate of 20% which is above the national average.
 The Bureau of Labor Statistics predicts 20,400 new jobs for Veterinary Technologist or Technician by 2026.
-Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.
+The BLS estimates 10,700 yearly job openings in this field.

 The states with the most job growth for Veterinary Tech are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Ohio, Maine, or District of Columbia.
 These states have the worst job growth for this type of profession.